|

 released their teen-oriented remake of the Vincent Price classic House of Wax.

-Now, the first thought that
+Now, the first

-crossed our minds when we heard
+crossed my mind when I heard

 that Paris Hilton had a part in a horror movie was:

-Gee, we
+Gee, I

 wonder if she dies.
 The